-Steph has something a little different for everyone this week.
+Steph, our wonderfully talented Psychotherapy and valued Shona team member, has something a little different for everyone this week.
 It’s a tough one, so mind yourself while reading it.
 But sometimes important messages are tough to hear.
 It’s not her typical Ask Steph piece.
 This is especially for when it all gets too much.
 She’s written a story and she’d like you to read it.

 ** This article has a trigger warning for suicide so please read at your discretion. **

 They met when she was 16, he was 18.
 They started dating just before his leaving cert began, she was smitten.
 It wasn’t like the butterflies that everyone else described, it was more than that.
 That was the best summer.
 They met every second day.
-From long days walking around the town, chilling with friends, lazy hazy days at the beach, campfires smoldering, laughter echoing.
+From long days walking around the town, chilling with friends, lazy hazy days at the beach, campfires smouldering, laughter echoing.
 He wasn’t going to college in September, a relief for her because her heart would have split in two if he had decided to move to Galway.
 He said he’d stick around and do an apprenticeship with his uncle instead, at least until she finished school, and then they could go somewhere together.
 She was the softness he needed in his life…

 She did better than him in her leaving cert.
 The debs were one of their best weekends; blurry vision but happy hearts, they danced all night and woke up on the beach, like a string of shells, couple after couple, red, blue, green, and pink organza, black jackets and plastic cups.
 Last night Lucy had told her that Mike was going to Dublin in September; she held Lucy as she cried for 30 minutes solid.
 Meg was so grateful that Oran stayed here for her…